谷歌浏览器插件

 摘要

-The levels of sphingolipids are crucial determinants of neurodegenerative disorders.
-Therefore, sphingolipid levels have to be tightly regulated.
-The Orm protein family and ceramides act as inhibitors in the rate-limiting step of sphingolipid biosynthesis, the condensation of L-serine and palmitoyl-CoA.
-The two yeast isoforms Orm1 and Orm2 form a complex with the serine palmitoyltransferase (SPT).
-While the sequences of the Orm proteins are highly similar, however, Orm1 and Orm2 are differentially regulated in yeast cells.
-The mechanistic details of the differential regulation remain elusive.
-To elucidate the regulatory mechanism, we determined the cryo-electron microscopy structure of the SPT complex containing Orm2.
-Through in vitro activity assays and a newly developed plasmid coverage assay combined with targeted lipidomics, we demonstrate that the SPT complex with Orm2 exhibits lower activity in comparison to the complex containing Orm1.
-This collectively suggests a higher inhibitory potential of Orm2, despite the remarkably similar structures of the Orm1- and Orm2 containing complexes.
-The high conservation of the SPT from yeast to man implies that the three human ORMDL isoforms could also have different regulatory capacities, which might be essential to understanding their role in sphingolipid-mediated neurodegenerative disorders. ### Competing Interest Statement The authors have declared no competing interest.
+Sphingolipid levels are crucial determinants of neurodegenerative disorders and therefore require tight regulation.
+The Orm protein family and ceramides inhibit the rate-limiting step of sphingolipid biosynthesis—the condensation of L-serine and palmitoyl-coenzyme A (CoA).
+The yeast isoforms Orm1 and Orm2 form a complex with the serine palmitoyltransferase (SPT).
+While Orm1 and Orm2 have highly similar sequences, they are differentially regulated, though the mechanistic details remain elusive.
+Here, we determine the cryoelectron microscopy structure of the SPT complex containing Orm2.
+Complementary in vitro activity assays and genetic experiments with targeted lipidomics demonstrate a lower activity of the SPT-Orm2 complex than the SPT-Orm1 complex.
+Our results suggest a higher inhibitory potential of Orm2, despite the similar structures of the Orm1- and Orm2-containing complexes.
+The high conservation of SPT from yeast to man implies different regulatory capacities for the three human ORMDL isoforms, which might be key for understanding their role in sphingolipid-mediated neurodegenerative disorders.

 更多